Penn State Altoona (2NURS)

 University College: Penn State Fayette, Penn State Mont Alto, Penn State Worthington Scranton (2NURS)

-PROFESSOR PAULA MILONE-NUZZO, Dean, School of Nursing
+PROFESSOR PAULA MILONE-NUZZO, Dean, College of Nursing

 Graduates of this major are prepared to provide care in a variety of health care settings to individuals with commonly occurring acute or chronic health problems.
 After earning the associate degree, students are eligible to take the registered nurse examination for licensure by the State Board of Nursing.
 The Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326 (404-975-5000), www.acenursing.org, and approved by the Pennsylvania State Board of Nursing.